jaswope/black_hole_charts/README.md

 # BlackHoleCharts

 Prevent error log spam from automatic requests to well known routes in Rails.
-This returns a minimal 404 response to any attempt to retrieve a well known route like apple-touch-icon or borwserconfig.xml.
+This returns a minimal 404 response to any attempt to retrieve a well known route like apple-touch-icon or browserconfig.xml.

 ## Installation